-Textile fibers are generally classified as natural textile fibers and man-made or synthetic fibers.
-But this is a very broad classification.
+Textile fibers are generally classified as natural textile fibers and man-made fibers.
 As man advanced in textile technology he has discovered a variety of man-made as well as natural fibers which have been a boon to designers looking for different characteristics in the textiles they use to design their creations with.

 General Category Types of fibers Vegetable Fibers Bast Fibers